HollowMan6/CS-E4160/B4/README.md

 ### 5.2 Demonstrate mounting a WebDAV resource into the local filesystem.

 ### 5.3 Does your implementation support versioning?
 If not, what should be added?
+In general, the built-in WebDAV module of Apache2 server platform does not support versioning out of the box.

+To enable versioning, you can use a third-party WebDAV server software that supports versioning or use a versioning file system like ZFS or Btrfs.
+Alternatively, you can configure a WebDAV server with a version control system like Subversion or Git.

+Another option is to use a WebDAV client with built-in versioning support, such as the WebDrive client.
+This allows you to interact with a WebDAV server and version control system through a single interface.

 ## 6. Raid 5
 In this task, you are going to establish a Network Attached Storage (NAS) system with lab1 as a server.
 The server should use Raid for data integrity.
 Set up Raid 5 on the NAT server and create EXT4 filesystem on the array.